chrisBirmingham/gryphon_nest/README.md

 ### Data

 An optional folder containing yaml files providing context for mustache when it renders a template file.
 Gryphon will use the data file with the same basename as the context file it's currently processing eg `contact.mustache -> contact.yaml`.
-The provided context will also be available in the layout file if provided.
+The provided context will also be available to the layout file if one is provided.

 ## Migrating from Version 2